myspc-development/art-test/docs/webhook-automation-codex.md

 ## Webhook Management

 Webhooks are managed under the **Webhooks** tab on an organization dashboard.
-Admins may add an endpoint URL, choose the events to trigger the webhook and enable or disable delivery.
+The tab loads the **Webhooks** widget which lists existing subscriptions and provides controls for editing or removing them.
+Select **Add Webhook** to open a form where you can enter an endpoint URL, choose the events that should trigger the webhook, and toggle whether the hook is active.
 Each webhook also has a unique secret used for payload signatures.

 ## Events